dungphung411/ComputerInfo/README.md

 - There're 2 label in the jenkinsfile:
 -           agent {label 'Main'} agent { label '10.32.4.107' }
-- Main is the jenkins server aka node 1, 10.32.4.107 is the node 2
+- Main is the jenkins server aka node 1 aka the build in node, 10.32.4.107 is the node 2
-- Change the name to the label you name before.
+- Change the name to the label you named before.